PUBLISHING YOUR WORDS

 To publish with us, please follow these steps:

-Register on the site (see top-left hand side), and you will become a ‘subscriber’.
-Your status will be changed to’contributor’.
+Register on the site (see top-left hand sidebar where it says ‘site registration’), and you will become a ‘subscriber’.
+Soon after, your status will be changed by us to ‘contributor’.

 This will enable you to post directly to the site by going to ‘POSTS’ and then ‘ADD NEW’.